American Congress of Rehabilitation Medicine: Membership

-ACRM welcomes as members all stakeholders in the field of rehabilitation, including clinicians, researchers, administrators, consultants, consumers, educators, research funders, insurers, and policymakers.
-Students and new entrants to the field are especially encouraged to join; a “young investigators” course offered each year as part of the annual meeting helps them to become productive rehabilitation researchers and well-connected ACRM members.
+ACRM accepts members from any field related to rehabilitation, including clinicians, researchers, administrators, consultants, consumers, educators, research funders, insurers, and policymakers.
+Students and new entrants to the field are encouraged to join; a “young investigators” course offered each year as part of the annual meeting.
+The course helps them become rehabilitation researchers, and well-connected ACRM members.

 Members meet colleagues from around the world, engage with experts and mentors, learn new research strategies, access the latest clinical guidelines, advance academic and research careers, and gain opportunities to shape and lead the field of rehabilitation.
 Members represent various disciplines, including: